Phase Uniqueness for the Mallows Measure on Permutations

 The main point of this paper is to give a simple proof of the uniqueness of the optimizer of $I_{\beta}$, exploiting the symmetry just described in the continuum limit.
 But there is a related symmetry of the Mallows measure even for finite $\beta$.
 For example, it is related to the Fisher-Yates-Knuth algorithm for perfectly simulating permutations.
 This is also related to the powerful bounds and approximations of Bhatnagar and Peled \cite{BhatnagarPeled}.
 The symmetry may also be deduced from the ``height-function'' approach of Wilson \cite{Wilson}, which was exploited by \cite{BBHM}, relating the biased card-shuffling algorithm of Diaconis and Ram \cite{DiaconisRam} to the Markov chain projection, which is the asymmetric exclusion process (ASEP).
 (Of course, in the present paper, we only consider invariant measures, not the actual stochastic dynamics, which is at least one level higher.)

-The ASEP is also unitarily equivalent to the anisotropic Heisenberg model, known as the XXZ model, with the anisotropy parameter $\Delta=(q+q^{-1})/2$ with ``kink soliton'' boundary conditions.
+The ASEP possesses reversible invariant measures.
+Using these, one may make a similarity transform of the generator to obtain a symmetric matrix.
+This is unitarily equivalent to the anisotropic Heisenberg model, known as the XXZ model, with the anisotropy parameter $\Delta=(q+q^{-1})/2$ with ``kink soliton'' boundary conditions.
 For more information on the XXZ model, see \cite{PasquierSaleur,KomaNachtergaele}.
 This relation has a long history.
 See, for example, \cite{CaputoMartinelli}.

+In Section \ref{sec:Outlook}, we will give a few more details of the relation between the XXZ model and the ASEP, in order to interpret our main results in terms of the XXZ model.

 Also, for the relation between the Mallows model and the ASEP, an important reference point is to consider $q=1$ where one sees the relation between the uniform measure on permutations and the SEP, where Liggett's stirring process gives a graphical representation, which one may see in Chapter VIII of \cite{Liggett}.